linton-dawson/space-invaders/README.md

 Space-Invaders clone in C++ and SFML and built using CMake.

-* Use W, A, S, D for movements
+* Use W, A, S, D for movement

 * Use Space to shoot